inclind/cantilever/README.md

 ## Cantilever is designed to

 * isolate environments by framework (drupal, drupal8, wordpress)
-* isolate enironments by service level (free, basic, pro, business, performance)
+* isolate environments by service level (free, basic, pro, business, performance)
-* run drush and/or wp-cli commands
+* run drush and/or wp-cli commands, or really any commands at all
 * provide organized report of operations on per site basis

 ## Installation